protodev-rage/reproduce-multichain-hash/README.md

    - Open the smart wallet application.
    - Sign in and create a session.
    - Sign the first popup to set up a JWT token on the gas tank server.
-   - Sign the second popup for the second signature.
+   - Sign the second popup for session setup.

 4. **Retrieve Public Session Data:**
    - In the browser console, execute the following command: